JazzyMichael/plebeian-deli/README.md

 # Update 4/7/20
-Recently learned from a mutual friend that the people I was working on this project with have been slandering me behind my back since I started on this project.
-Until further notice this project is on hold.
+I am no longer project is on hold, feel free to contribute!

 # Plebeian Deli